Journeys for Art

 *The ticket allows for one visit to the sites within ten consecutive days, including the day of purchase (excluding Mondays, when the sites are closed).

-** At the chateau, the ticket is valid only for the tour of the Picture Gallery and Treasury on the second floor.
+** At the chateau, the ticket is valid only for the tour of the Representative Halls.